-Reliable, scientific content
+Reliable, scientifically validated content

 The website’s quality assessment process ensures that each piece of content is approved by at least two independent experts for accuracy and validity.
-A professional web editing team also assesses the accessibility and communication value of each piece to ensure that information is easy to understand, remember and act on.
+A professional web editing team also assesses the accessibility and communication values of each piece to ensure that information is easy to understand, remember and act on.

-Professionals are invited to engage in the development of the website by suggesting additional content or offering their feedback or expertise.
+Professionals are invited to engage in the development of the website by suggesting additional content or offering feedback or expertise.

 Opportunities to connect

-Through the many links, content partners and services listed on the Raising Children website, professionals and organisations can learn about and connect with each other.
+Through the many links, content partners and services listed on the Raising Children Network website, professionals and organisations can learn about and connect with each other.

-This approach not only helps professionals connect; it also avoids ‘reinventing the wheel’ when it comes to providing reliable information across Australia.
+This approach not only helps professionals connect.
+It also avoids ‘reinventing the wheel’ when it comes to providing reliable information across Australia.

 This material has been developed to be engaging and relevant to both parents and professionals, with a focus on accessibility and reliability.

-Use the website to get the latest from the Raising Children Network by subscribing
+Get the latest from the Raising Children Network by subscribing

 to one or more of our email newsletters.